VforVivid/Lab5/README.md

 # Lab5
 DnDeezNuts

-**PROBLEM:**
+**PROBLEM:**\n
 requests.exceptions.MissingSchema: Invalid URL '/api/monsters/ankheg': No scheme supplied.
-Perhaps you meant https:///api/monsters/ankheg?
+Perhaps you meant https:///api/monsters/ankheg?\n
 **SOLVED:**
 I was using relative URLS when I should have been including the whole URL with the base.
 I added a variable to store the base part of the URL.